BrianLitwin/GoodFirstIssue/README.md

 Check out the prototype: www.goodfirstissue.com

 The goal of the site is to provide beginner/intermediate OS contributors with a bunch of ideas for projects to contribute to, as well as gain a sense of the OS landscape for new contributors in their particular language.
-Currently we accomplish this by fetching repos with issues marked "good first issue" and/or "help wanted".
+Currently we accomplish this by fetching issues marked "good first issue" and/or "help wanted" and reformatting them into a ranked list of repos.
 Users can also add their own labels to the list of labels fetched.

 # Current Status